rpc-scandinavia/kopano-web-client-night-theme/README.md

 I started creating my own dark theme, but since the name "dark" is already used wrongfully, I named this theme "night".

+## Todo

+* Identify multicolour icon images
+* Make the next level (as I call it), which is the "windows" and the "dialogs" in the Kopano Web application
+* Tinker with the theme colours
+* New night themes (yellow, red etc.)
+* Bug fixes

 ## Installation

 1) Download and extract the ZIP file